junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 MAYBE.
 From my limited testing, TV Atmos speakers have a much reduced perception of direction, side is lumped in with back, and seems to employ the out-of-phase trick for rear sounds.
 Needs more testing.

 ### Atmos soundbars do not work.
 I haven't tested this.
-At least some soundbars have detachable rears, and can have upfiring drivers.
+At least some soundbars have detachable rears, and even upfiring drivers.
+Like the Samsung HW-Q930

 ### There is no benefit to an Atmos soundtrack if you don't have height speakers.
 DEPENDS.
 If you have a 5.1 system, prolly no. If you have 7.1 speakers, maybe.
 Many older 5.1 titles have been reissued with a THD Atmos track which has a 7.1 mix.
 Most of them AFAIK aren't upmixes.
 So you get slightly increased resolution.